rackerlabs/genestack-blog/docs/blog/posts/2024-12-20-create-resources-with-ansible.md

   export OS_IDENTITY_API_VERSION=3
   ```
   notice that these are credentials for the user we created along with other variables like domain name for user and project
   and the keystone auth url (public endpoint).
-These file will need to be sourced to create the resources with ansible
+This file will need to be sourced to create the resources with ansible

 # Creating the required file for ansible variables